 Interesting 1983 article on the WM-10 by the New York Times: The Walkman Shrinks (September 18, 1983).

 What's your Sony WM-10 worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.